awsdocs/amazon-eks-user-guide/doc_source/connector_IAM_role.md

    }
    ```

-1. Create the Amazon EKS Connector agent role using the trust policy and policy you created in the previous listitems\.
+1. Create the Amazon EKS Connector agent role using the trust policy and policy you created in the previous list items\.

    ```
    aws iam create-role \